vladb38/rocksdb_protobuf/README.md

 text12: "c"
 ```

-You might prefer Java, in which case your code should look like ([from RocksDBProtobufTest.java] (src/test/java/org/rocksdbprotobuf/RocksDBProtobufTest.java)):
+You might prefer Java, in which case your code should look like:

 ```Java
 	Type1.Subtype11 message_submessage = Type1.Subtype11.newBuilder()